heig-vd-dai-course/heig-vd-dai-course/22-web-infrastructures/COURSE_MATERIAL.md

 distribute requests between the three whoami instances.

-In the second example, the load balancer uses the sticky-session strategy to always forward requests from the same client to the same whoami instance.
+In the second example, the load balancer uses the sticky-session strategy to always forward requests from the same client to the same whoami instance with the help of a cookie.

 The sticky-session strategy is useful when you want to keep the state of a client on the same server: if a client is making an order on your website, you